 Medical Home is a helpful way to think about your child's whole system of care.
 If your child has a condition or disability that requires extra care, referrals to specialists, and/or other services, ask your child's primary care provider (PCP) about Medical Home.
 You can also find out more information about Medical Home from:

-Tip: For tips on Medical Home, see the brochure A New Way...A Better Way.
-The Medical Home Partnership: Building a Home Base for Your Child with Special Health Care Needs , available from New England SERVE or 617-574-9493.
+Tip: For tips on Medical Home, see the page A New Way...A Better Way.
+The Medical Home Partnership: Building a Home Base for Your Child with Special Health Care Needs, available from the American Academy of Pediatrics Illinois Chapter.